 5. Go where that job is!
 If you’re not already packing your suitcase ready to start your new position and you’re still struggling to get interviews, maybe you need to take the leap and move to that different state/city in order to secure a role.
 Many families would prefer face to face interviews and by you making the effort to go where that job is (before you’ve got the job) it makes you look even more enthusiastic about wanting THAT job.

-If you’re still stuck, download The Suitcase Nanny Guide for more in-depth help into finding your dream Nanny job.
+If you’re still stuck, purchase my ‘Travel Nanny E-book’ for more in-depth help into finding your dream Nanny job.